aantron/ocaml.org/data/planet/psellos/sliding-tile-puzzle-self-contained-ocaml-webapp.md

 <code>node</code> is the supertype of all the document content types.</p>

 <p>What this means is that you can pass a canvas or a button to a function
 that expects an element, and so on.
-I don&rsquo;t find the necessity to use explicit supertype coercion to be too much trouble when working with non-parameterized types.</p>
+I don’t find the necessity to use explicit supertype coercion to be too much trouble when working with non-parameterized types.</p>